evolvingstuff/vdw2/content/posts/previous-vitamindwiki-news.md

 * Bio-Tech Pharmacal is sponsoring VitaminDWiki

-* Also paying for a 4 minute <a href="/posts/vitamin-d-video" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3914">vitamin D video</a>
+* Also paying for a 4 minute [vitamin D video](/tags/vitamin-d-video.html)

-> Goal: Reduce many of the <a href="/posts/13-barriers-to-trying-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 4083">13 barriers to trying vitamin D</a>
+> Goal: Reduce many of the [13 barriers to trying vitamin D](/tags/13-barriers-to-trying-vitamin-d.html)

 > Audience: Ages 40+, around the world, in 5 languages